Mr. Latte

 The layers that make a one-person operation viable:

-- Crawling + AI normalization — External channels are crawled daily and AI-normalized into consistent categories, tags, summaries, and image metadata.
+• Crawling + AI normalization, A GitHub Actions crawl scheduler (daily 03:00 KST) sweeps external channels and gpt-4o-mini normalizes them into consistent categories, tags, summaries, and dates in Firestore events.
 Daily ingest runs hands-free.

-sponsored_tierreset.
-The operator never has to track event lifecycle by hand.
+• Sponsored-tier expiry, Sponsored placement auto-downgrades to normal exposure once Firestore sponsored_until lapses.
+The operator never has to track exposure lifecycle by hand.

 Current Status and Operational Signals

-- Automation: Three daily schedulers (crawl / prerender / mobile build) + AI enrichment, refreshing content daily without human touch
+• Automation: Two daily schedulers (crawl 03:00 KST / rebuild + deploy 04:00 KST) + AI enrichment, refreshing content daily without human touch

-- Verified signals: 30+ active events surfaced at any given time; prerender cron failure rate at 0%; KakaoTalk / Facebook / X share previews verified to display per-event poster as OG image
+• Verified signals: active events surfaced continuously; daily crawl and rebuild/deploy pipeline healthy; KakaoTalk / Facebook / X share previews verified to display per-event poster as OG image

 Retrospective and Next Hypotheses

-- What I would do differently: Picking Next.js + Vercel up front looked like the fastest way to ship SEO, but at the operations stage the hosting cost, cold starts, and platform lock-in turned into liabilities.
-Going SPA + prerender cron from day one would have saved the migration cost.
+• What I would do differently: Picking Next.js + Vercel up front looked like the fastest way to ship SEO, but at the operations stage the hosting cost, cold starts, and platform lock-in turned into liabilities.
+Going straight to Astro static SSG + Firestore serverless from day one would have saved the migration cost.

-- Next hypotheses: (1) user accounts + keyword alerts to test retention; (2) operator self-serve listing to reduce curation cost; (3) exploring licensing of the curated dataset itself.
+• Next hypotheses: (1) user accounts + keyword alerts to test retention; (2) credit-unlock monetization on curated/premium menus; (3) operator self-serve listing + licensing of the curated dataset itself.

 Similar Engagements I Take On